 Coronavirus Aid, Relief, and Economic Security (CARES) Act Student Grants

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 One section of the CARES Act established the Higher Education Emergency Relief Fund (HEERF) provides emergency financial aid grants to students, for expenses related to the disruption of campus operations due to coronavirus.
-Eligible expenses include but are not limited to food, housing, such as having to move off campus when dormitories closed, course materials, technology, health care, childcare and other.
+Eligible expenses include but are not limited to food, housing, such as having to move off-campus when dormitories closed, course materials, technology, health care, childcare, and others.

 18004(A) (1)-Student Portion

 Lake Region State College CARES Act Distribution Final Report August 20, 2020

 Lake Region State College CARES Act Distribution Report July 20, 2020

 Lake Region State College CARES Act Distribution Report July 13, 2020